 A study found that jumping rope at a moderate pace is the equivalent of running an 8-minute mile.
 (4)

-This cardiovascular exercise is also good for preventing heart disease, coordination strengthens your entire body, and burns a ton of calories in a short amount of time.
+This cardiovascular exercise is also good for preventing heart disease, coordination strengthening your entire body, and burning a ton of calories in a short amount of time.

 - Hold each end of the rope in each hand with the middle of the rope behind your heels.